Write an Effective Complaint Letter to Get Your Hotel Fees Waived

 How to Write a Sample Hotel Complaint Letter With the Help of DoNotPay

 While writing a sample hotel complaint letter on your own can be stressful, DoNotPay can eliminate the frustration and help you take action without wasting precious time.

-If you want to file a complaint letter with a hotel but don't know where to start, DoNotPay has you covered in 5 easy steps:
+If you want to file a but don't know where to start, DoNotPay has you covered in 5 easy steps:

 - Go to the Hotel Bill Complaints & Refunds product on DoNotPay.

 - Tell us the details of your experience and complaint, including how it negatively impacted your stay, and provide photographic evidence if available.

 - Enter the details of your reservation, including the check-in/check-out dates and hotel room number.

 - Tell us whether this is for a past reservation or you're still at the hotel (this helps us decide whether negotiation or chargeback is a better option for your case).